HDG-Community/hdg-wiki-two/content/sophont-species/xenra.md

 **Circadian Rhythm:** 34 hours
 **Domesticated:** 0-500 CE (~2500-2000 BT)

 **Names:** Xenra naming conventions tend to focus on potent or acrid scents (Tar; Cinder; Smoke, Coffee), but can sometimes be based on nature or temperature related words (Ember, Bramble, Snow).
-Xerani often have nicknames, for example Tar is short for Tarantella Rubicon Lex Vesp.
+Xenrani often have nicknames, for example Tar is short for Tarantella Rubicon Lex Vesp.
 ## Appearance and Physiology
 {{< aside xenra_hydrating_promilie "Black and white sketch of thirsty xenra" left >}}
     A xenra hydrating after physical activity.